areebaqamar021/html-css-js/README.md

 ## card-animation

 This project demonstrates animated cards using CSS.
-The description text color has been updated in `style.css` for better readability.
 The animations are smooth and provide a visually appealing user experience.

 **Features:**
 - Animated card UI